Form 1099 for Rental Income: Overview

 Example: If a small business rents office space in your building and pays you $800 per month, totaling $9,600 for the year, the small business will issue a Form 1099-MISC to you at the end of the year.

 This form is used to report payments made through online transactions, such as payment cards, online payment apps, and online marketplaces.
-Landlords and property managers who receive $600 or more in rental income through online transactions are required to report this income using Form 1099-K from the respective payment settlement entities.
+Landlords and property managers who receive $20,000 or more in rental income through online transactions will receive Form 1099-K from the respective payment settlement entities.

-Example: If a tenant pays their rent of $700 per month using an online payment app, and the total for the year is $8,400, you must issue a Form 1099-K to report this income.
+Example: If a tenant pays their rent of $1,800 per month using PayPal, and the total for the year is $21,600, you will receive a Form 1099-K from PayPal at the end of the year.